 - Plant companion plants!
+This confuses the parent butterfly and deters it.

 - Avoid dry stress and mulch beds in dry conditions.